TehShrike/verse-reference-regex/readme.md

 Matches only the chapter/verse range portion of a reference.

-Use `extractRangeFromMatch.extractRangeFromMatch(match)` to read the values out of the match object.
+Use `extractRangeFromMatch.chapterVerseRange(match)` to read the values out of the match object.

 ```js
 const chapterVerseRegex = createChapterVerseRangeRegex()